 It is crucial that the public also know what standard they can expect from such vehicles; is that the same standard as that of a reasonable human driver, or one that is better and safer than that?
 It appears that accidents are inevitable, particularly while automated and conventional vehicles are sharing the roads.
 The question remains as to how safe is safe enough, to warrant the arrival of our first truly self-driving vehicles?

-You can find further information regarding our expertise, experience and team on our International Injury pages.
+You can find further information regarding our expertise, experience and team on our Personal Injury pages.

 Subscribe – In order to receive our news straight to your inbox, subscribe here.
 Our newsletters are sent no more than once a month.